coleifer/peewee/docs/new/relationships.rst

 * Nesting more than one level of related data (users -> tweets -> favorites).

 .. note::
-   ``LIMIT`` on the outer query of a :py:func:`prefetch` call works as expected.
-Limiting the *inner* queries (the prefetched tables) is not directly supported and requires a manual approach — see :ref:`top_n_per_group` in the recipes document for techniques.
+   ``LIMIT`` on the outer query of a :func:`prefetch` call works as expected.
+Limiting the *inner* queries (the prefetched tables) is not directly supported and requires a manual approach - see :ref:`top_n_per_group` in the recipes document for techniques.

 .. seealso::
-   :py:func:`prefetch` API reference.
+   :func:`prefetch` API reference.